An advocate is a person who supports and helps you to explain and say what you want if you find it difficult to do by yourself.

 For accommodation decisions - this is usually the care manager or social care practitioner

-Dorset Advocacy provide the IMCA service in Dorset.
+Dorset Advocacy provides the IMCA service in Dorset.